refiner-io/mobile-sdk-ios/README.md

 ### 2) Usage

-Visit our [documentation](https://refiner.io/docs/kb/mobile-sdk/mobile-sdk-reference/) for more information about the SDK methods.
+Visit our [documentation](https://refiner.io/docs/kb/mobile-sdk/mobile-sdk-reference/) for more information about how to use the SDK methods.

 #### Initialization & Configuration